opensourcedesign/opensourcedesign.github.io/goals.md

 *You would also like to have a look at the Open Design Foundation, fine folks there are doing some awesome works, similar to our goals.<br/>
-Open Design Foundation website has gone down due some reason, but we have an [archive of the site](https://web.archive.org/web/20210125021057/http://opendesign.foundation/) on our Wayback Machine and checkout their [GitHub repository](https://github.com/DesignOpen/designopen.github.io).*
+Open Design Foundation website has gone down due to some reason, but we have an [archive of the site](https://web.archive.org/web/20210125021057/http://opendesign.foundation/) on our Wayback Machine and checkout their [GitHub repository](https://github.com/DesignOpen/designopen.github.io).*